reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

 * ensure that telemetry is arriving at your IoT hub

 ### Task 1: Open your simulated device project

+In this task, you will be opening the Simulated device project using visual studio code.

 1. In the virtual machine environment, open **Visual Studio Code** from the Desktop.